MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-pats-with-policies-for-administrators.md

 ## Restrict creation of full-scoped PATs

 The Azure DevOps Administrator in Azure AD restricts users from creating full-scoped PATs.
-Enabling this policy means that new PATs must be limited to a specific, custom defined set of scopes.
+Enabling this policy means new PATs must be limited to a specific custom defined set of scopes.

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```).